When Saying No Is Actually A Good Thing

 So what happens when you say no?

-2. People will take notice and they will start honoring your time as well.
-Who knew.
+- People will take notice and they will start honoring your time as well.
+Who knew?

-3. You will be able to do the things already on your list better.
+- You’ll be able to do the things that are already on your list better.

 You may be thinking, OK, fine.
 I may try this but I’ve been on the “yes, people pleasing train” for so long, I may not even know how to say NO. I’ve got you covered.